ddella/PHP8-Nginx/README.md

 |**PHP8**|8.2|

 # Introduction
-This will build a Docker image, from scratch.
-It is based on Alpine Linux 3.18.2, Nginx 1.25 and PHP 8.2.
 Three files will be copied on the `www` directory of the container.
-This container can be used to test a `load balancer` fronting a farm of web servers.
 Just point your browser to your load balancer with the following url and the page gives you lots of information about the request.
 ```url
 http://<load balancer>/phpvariables.php